Page updated 16th December 2013

 As the new bridge was to be on the same site as the old Georgian bridge, a temporary wooden footbridge was constructed on the southern side.
 Then during 1903/4 the old bridge was demolished.
 The new bridge was designed by Sir John Wolfe Barry, and cost £25,000.
 The bridge was based on what is known as the 'three hinged arch', which for the time gave the flattest bridge then in existence in the country.
 It weighed a total of 430 tons with a 110 ton parapet.
 The construction was designed to withstand expansion and contraction caused by fluctuating temperature.
 An extended tram system was installed to St Thomas with a new line to Alphington, following in 1906.
 This bridge lasted for some 70 years, when, after the floods of 1960 twice covered St Thomas on the west bank, it was decided to replace it as the structure tended to hold high water back and increase the chance of flooding.
 This bridge had elegant lamps to light the way - when the bridge was demolished, two were moved to the quay and now mark the opposite sides of the river, where Butt's Ferry operates.

-Map of the Exe Bridges The medieval Exe Bridge - completed in 1238 Courtesy Devon Library and Information Services The medieval Exe Bridge and St Edmunds Tower - excavated remains 2004 The Georgian Exe Bridge looking north - completed 1778 The 1905 Exe Bridge - built of cast-iron and steel.
+Map of the Exe Bridges The medieval Exe Bridge - completed in 1238 Courtesy Devon Library and Information Services The medieval Exe Bridge and St Edmunds Tower - excavated remains 2004 The Georgian Exe Bridge looking north - completed 1778 The temporary footbridge is behind the partly demolished bridge.
 The opening of the Exe Bridge in 1905 by Mayor Perry.
-The temporary footbridge is on the left.
+The temporary footbridge is in the foreground.
+The 1905 Exe Bridge - built of cast-iron and steel.
 The exposed steel cantilevers of the three hinged arch, of the 1905 Exe Bridge, before they were demolished.
 Photo by Alan H Mazonovicz.

 │ Top of Page │